-- Ensure that the school's SEND policy acknowledges the needs of looked after children. - Quickly identify any special education needs of a looked after child and make appropriate provision - Provide support for looked after children, who have missed schooling, under the SEN framework where appropriate.
+- Ensure that the school's SEND policy acknowledges the needs of children looked after. - Quickly identify any special education needs of a looked after child and make appropriate provision - Provide support for children looked after, who have missed schooling, under the SEN framework where appropriate.